canada-ca/Azure_LZBCA-AIZDB/Tools/Compliance_Automation/README.md

 To effectively read all subscriptions in any given tenant, it is recommended that the user of this tool have Global Reader role.

 # Powershell Prerequisites

 These modules must be installed to run the tool.
-* Az [Install-Module -Name Az -AllowClobber -Scope CurrentUser]
+* Az
 * PSWriteHTML
+* MSolService (This is required to verify Multi factor Authentication)

+Sample command in PowerShell - Install-Module -Name Az -AllowClobber -Scope CurrentUser

+# Instructions

-* MSolService (This is required to verify Multi factor Authentication) The tool requires Azure login via 'az login' prior to execution.
+* The tool requires Azure login via 'az login' prior to execution.
+* Ensure all the PowerShell modules above are installed
+* Fill out your tenant and subscription access data within the file TenantsGRUpdated.csv
+* Run the script WGRLatest.ps1 to begin a multi-tenant scan.
+* Reports will be created in the same folder in a 2 level hierarchy - tenant at top level then individual subscription folders

 # Existing Features